The Wells Fargo Active Cash Card is is a close competitor of the Citi® Double Cash Card. Read on for help deciding which one is right for you.

 A possible exception is that the Active Cash offers a 0% introductory APR for 15 months from account opening on purchases and qualifying balance transfers (14.99% to 24.99% variable APR thereafter).
 The Double Cash offers an 18-month 0% introductory APR on balance transfers (13.99% to 23.99% variable APR thereafter), but it doesn’t have an introductory 0% APR rate for purchases.
 If you’re planning some major purchases and are confident that you can pay them off before the 0% term expires, the Active Cash might be a good way to earn rewards and buy some more time without paying interest.

 Winner: Wells Fargo Active Cash, but be careful not to overspend and aim to pay off the entire balance before interest starts accruing.

 These are both really compelling cards.
 Most people would be well served by having a no annual fee, 2% cash back card in their wallets, either as their primary card (if they want to get a solid, straightforward return on every purchase) or as the foundation of a broader card strategy (complementing it with other cards that give higher rewards on certain purchases but lesser rewards on others, which is where the 2% card comes in).

 It doesn’t make sense to have both at the same time, however, since there’s so much overlap.
 If you already have the Double Cash, I’d recommend sticking with it and focusing your next card application on a generous sign-up bonus or maximizing a category in which you spend a lot of money.

-If you’re starting from scratch, the Double Cash would still be an excellent choice, but I might be swayed by the Active Cash’s $200 welcome bonus and 15-month, 0% introductory APR as tiebreakers.
+If you’re starting from scratch, the Double Cash would still be an excellent choice, but I might be swayed by the Active Cash’s $200 welcome bonus (after spending $1,000 on purchases in the first three months) and introductory APR as tiebreakers.

 Have a question about credit cards?
 E-mail me at email@example.com and I’d be happy to help.